-Protein is an essential nutrient that can be composed of up to 20 unique amino acids.
+Protein is an essential nutrient that can be composed of up to 20 unique amino acids (AA).
 It is found in most foods at varying concentrations.
-Foods such as meat, fish, eggs, nuts are typically thought as excellent protein sources.
+Foods such as meat, fish, eggs, nuts and whey protein are typically thought as excellent protein sources.
 Grains and legumes grains and legumes are typically consumed to meet protein targets depending on diet pattern followed.

-Proteins are long chains of amino acids (AA) joined together that can be folded into specific structures as depicted in Figure 1.
-We ingest the majority of our protein via the diet and have individual needs and requirements.
+Proteins are long chains of AA joined together that can be folded into specific structures as depicted in Figure 1.
+We ingest the majority of our protein intake via the diet and have individual needs and requirements.

 Figure 1.
 Amino Acid structure and protein conformation